rayhog/aviator-jekyll-template/_documentation/tql1.04.md

 description:

 content_markdown: |-
-  The Technopedia query language (TQL) is the language that you use to create and make requests that you use to retrieve data from the Technopedia database by sending the TQL query to the `/tql` endpoint.
+  You create queries by using the Technopedia query language (TQL) to use with the `/tql` endpoint to retrieve data from the Technopedia database.
   <br>
-  TQL is a declarative query language that allows you to specify the data that you want to retrieve by using the query language to query nodes, relationships, and attributes in the Technopedia database.
+  TQL is a declarative query language that allows you to specify the data that you want to retrieve by referring to nodes, relationships, and attributes in the Technopedia database.

   #### Get started with TQL<br>